sainivesh7/RFE-feature_selection/README.md

 # RFE-feature_selection
 no need of dataset
-seaborn inbuilt dataset is used
+seaborn inbuilt dataset is used.